 So you need to write a wedding ceremony script and officiate a wedding.
-Instead of grabbing a canned pre-written sample from one of the 695,691 webpages out there, start with the traditional 10-part wedding ceremony script outline I use every weekend instead.
+Instead of grabbing a canned pre-written sample from one of the 695,691 webpages out there, start with the 10-part wedding ceremony script outline I use every weekend instead.

-Call up your couple, sit down with them for an hour over a drink, and brainstorm through this traditional 10-part wedding ceremony script outline.
+Call up your couple, sit down with them for an hour over a drink, and brainstorm through this standard 10-part wedding ceremony script outline.
 Talk over the personal elements they might want to add.
-Meeting with your couple to plan the ceremony is so important that I literally wrote a whole book about it.

 I’ve included some of the most common variations when relevant so you can discuss some options.

 Here is the ceremony script outline I start with for 100% of the weddings I officiate.

 1. Officiant Opening Remarks